ujjwalguptaofficial/fortjs-doc/docs/advanced/view-engine.md

 </html>
 ```

-In the above code - title and msg will be sent from the controller and rendered by mustache.
+In the above code - `title` and `msg` will be sent from the controller and rendered by ejs view engine.

-Now its time to call our view engine for rendering this view -
+Now let's pass data from Controller and call our view engine for rendering this view -

 ```
 export class DefaultController extends Controller {